 The Christian Institute campaigned to retain Section 28 (an old anti-homosexuality law), campaigned for a higher age of consent for homosexuals, opposed the introduction of Civil Partnerships (which allow a form of marriage for homosexuals), and opposed the Civil Partnership Act which allowed gay partners to adopt children.1.
-Their national campaigns are often high-profile, and several reporters in the mass media reproduce Christian Institute material in their opinion pieces, giving the body a reach disproportionate to the size of their supporters.
+Several reporters in the mass media reproduce Christian Institute material in their opinion pieces, giving the body a reach disproportionate to the size of their supporters.
 Much of the time, this kind of reporting is very poor quality and of a sensationalist nature - the amount of times "Christian persecution" has appeared in the headlines when the Christian Institute loses a gay discrimination case is uncountable.

 Charities' Commission reports on the Christian Institute (accessed 2013 Feb 16, latest available) list the following Trustees of the Christian Institute: